olliw42/mLRS-docu/docs/LUA.md

 ## Color Lua Script Notes

 Parameters which are not available are not displayed on the screen (i.e. the list of shown parameters can vary depending on the device).
 For instance, on a device which doesn't support a buzzer the parameter "Buzzer" will not be displayed.
 Parameters which cannot be changed are displayed with the current selection but are greyed out and cannot be edited.
-For instance, a device which doesn't support diversity the parameter "Diversity" cannot be changed.
+For instance, on a device which doesn't support diversity the parameter "Diversity" cannot be changed.

 ## BW Lua Script Notes